Keep yourself and your information safe: avoiding potential scams

-The Bitcoin scam is similar to the telephone scam in which fraudsters pose as BC Hydro employees contact customers by telephone and ask them to purchase a cash gift card to pay for their overdue account and avoid disconnection of their service.
-This time around scammers tell customers to pay with Bitcoin.
+The Bitcoin scam is similar to the telephone scam in which fraudsters pose as BC Hydro employees and contact customers by telephone and ask them to pay for their overdue account in Bitcoin.

-Some BC Hydro Power Smart programs, notably Team Power Smart, offer the option to receive your reward or rebate via e-transfer.
+Some of our rebate and Power Smart programs, notably Team Power Smart, offer the option to receive your reward or rebate via e-transfer.
 Here's how to tell if you've received a legitimate note about your rebate or reward:

-- You will only receive an email about an Interac e-transfer from BC Hydro if you have participated in a Power Smart program (such as the Team Power Smart Reduction Challenge) and selected e-transfer to receive your reward or rebate.
+- You'll only receive an email about an Interac e-transfer from BC Hydro if you've participated in a Power Smart program (such as the Team Power Smart Reduction Challenge) and selected e-transfer to receive your reward or rebate.
 You'll never receive this note as a text message.

-- You will need to specifically make the selection to receive Interac e-transfer within MyHydro as part of your program participation or rebate application; the default selection will always be a credit on your BC Hydro bill.
+- You'll need to specifically make the selection to receive Interac e-transfer within MyHydro as part of your program participation or rebate application; the default selection will always be a credit on your BC Hydro bill.